High Aim 6: Probable mutiny

 According to the Central News Agency, at the date of January 15 - after the boat was discovered - local calls were still being made from Indonesia using the cell phone of the boat engineer.
 After checking the call records, the Taiwanese police deemed a mutiny probable.
 Recruiting agencies in Indonesia were contacted and it appeared that 10 men had been recruited.
 The Indonesian police arrested the only member who could be tracked down, in the province of North Sulawesi.
 According to his declaration, members of the crew had killed the captain and the engineer on December 8 and then proceeded to go back to their homeland.
 He never gave a clear explanation as to the motive and the details of the affair.

 In the previous year, in a similar event, the Taiwanese fishing boat Hairisheng 6 (海日盛六號) was discovered empty by an Indonesian military boat.
 Three crew members were subsequently arrested (of a total of 10) and confessed to the murder of the captain and the engineer.

 Final disposition of the ship

 High Aim 6 was deemed abandoned and was handed over to the Australian Fisheries Management Authority for disposal.
 AFMA's efforts to find a suitable home for the vessel ended with the conclusion that it should be sunk for use as a fish habitat.

 The ship was sat beached on the sand beach of Broome for about a year, becoming a popular tourist attraction.
 It was not sunk offshore as expected by local sport fishermen.
-Locals had hoped the ship would be dragged offshore and scuttled to be used as a dive wreck, but in October of 2004, the ship was ripped apart by heavy equipment, and the ship was transferred to dump trucks and hauled to the local landfill for a final resting place for a year after its discovery.
+Locals had hoped the ship would be dragged offshore and scuttled to be used as a dive wreck, but in October of 2004, the ship was ripped apart by heavy equipment, and the ship was transferred to dump trucks and hauled to the local landfill for a final resting place a year after its discovery.